Inverse Entropic Optimal Transport Solves Semi-supervised Learning via Data Likelihood Maximization: Neural Parameterization

 \subsection{Illustrative Example}

-\textbf{Setup.} We begin with a 2D example to showcase the capability of Algorithm \ref{algorithm-ebm} to learn conditional plans using a fully neural network-based parametrization.
-Specifically, we conduct experiments on the $\textit{Gaussian}\to\textit{Swiss Roll}$ mapping problem (see \wasyparagraph\ref{subsec:swiss_roll}) using two datasets: one containing 128 paired samples (described in \wasyparagraph\ref{subsec:swiss_roll}) and another with 16K paired samples (detailed in Appendix \ref{sec:16k-paired-data}).
+\textbf{Setup.} We begin with a 2D example to showcase the capability of EBiEOT-NN to learn conditional plans using a fully neural network-based parameterization.
+Specifically, we conduct experiments on the $\textit{Gaussian}\to\textit{Swiss Roll}$ mapping problem (see \wasyparagraph\ref{subsec:swiss_roll}) using two datasets: one containing 128 paired samples (described in \wasyparagraph\ref{subsec:swiss_roll}) and another with 16k paired samples (see Appendix \ref{sec:16k-paired-data}).

 \textbf{Discussion.} It is worth noting that the model's ability to fit the target distribution is influenced by the amount of labeled data used during training.
 When working with partially labeled samples (as shown in Figure \ref{fig:ebm-128}), the model's fit to the target distribution is less accurate compared to using a larger dataset.
 However, even with limited labeled data, the model still maintains good accuracy in terms of the paired samples.
 On the other hand, when provided with fully labeled data (see Figure \ref{fig:ebm-inf}), the model generates more consistent results and achieves a better approximation of the target distribution.
-A comparison of the results obtained using Algorithm \ref{algorithm-ebm} with neural network parametrization and those achieved using Gaussian parametrization (Figure \ref{fig:toy-our-method}) reveals that Algorithm \ref{algorithm-ebm} exhibits greater instability.
-This observation aligns with the findings of \cite[Section 2.2]{mokrov2024energy}, which emphasize the instability and mode collapse issues commonly encountered when working with EBMs.
+A comparison of the results obtained using EBiEOT-NN with neural network parameterization and those achieved using EBiEOT-GMM with Gaussian parameterization (Figure \ref{fig:ebieot-gmm}) reveals that EBiEOT-NN exhibits greater instability.
+This observation aligns with the findings of \citep[Section 2.2]{mokrov2024energy}, which emphasize the instability and mode collapse issues commonly encountered when working with EBMs.